matthew-1313/PlayPal-FrontEnd/README.md

-2. Project Description

-This is an important component of your project that many new developers often overlook.

-Your description is an extremely important aspect of your project.
-A well-crafted description allows you to show off your work to other developers as well as potential employers.

-The quality of a README description often differentiates a good project from a bad project.
-A good one takes advantage of the opportunity to explain and showcase:

-    What your application does,
-    Why you used the technologies you used,
-    Some of the challenges you faced and features you hope to implement in the future.

-3. Table of Contents (Optional)

-If your README is very long, you might want to add a table of contents to make it easy for users to navigate to different sections easily.
-It will make it easier for readers to move around the project with ease.
 4. How to Install and Run the Project

 If you are working on a project that a user needs to install or run locally in a machine like a "POS", you should include the steps required to install your project and also the required dependencies if any.